treweathers/Java_Developer/Course_2/Course_2.2.md

 However, it tends to use extra memory, creating new arrays during the merge process.

 ### 11. Ending Notes and Looking Ahead
 Great job!
-We've broken down Merge Sort and coded it in Java.
+We've broken down Merge Sort and coded it in `Java`.
 Next up, we have some exciting hands-on exercises for you.
 Ready to put what you've learned into practice?
 Let's dive into the fun part!
 Let's get coding!